stephanieyenyu/AMR_System/README.md

 `line_user_id + unit + task_type`.
 All parcels under one key transition as a unit —
 arrival, verification, completion, refusal, timeout.

-The robot carries multiple parcels and actuates multiple doors per trip, so per-parcel dispatch would return it repeatedly to the same unit.
-Grouping reduced 106 parcels to 83 trips, eliminating 23 round trips, a 21.7% reduction.
-Twenty-one trips carried more than one parcel.
+The property this buys is per-recipient rather than per-parcel semantics.
+The robot carries several parcels and actuates several doors on one trip, so without grouping a resident with three parcels is visited three times and scans the QR code three times to open three doors in sequence.
+Under the grouping key that resident is visited once and scans once, and the three parcels resolve together — including when the resolution is a refusal or a timeout, where three independent countdowns would otherwise have to be reconciled by hand.

+Under the test arrival pattern the mechanism engaged on 106 parcels dispatched as 83 trips, with 21 trips carrying more than one parcel.
+That figure confirms grouping fired; it is not an efficiency result, because the arrival pattern was set by what needed testing rather than by anything representative.

 `task_type` is load-bearing in the key.
 Omitting it merges a delivery and a return addressed to the same resident into a single stop, coupling two transition sequences that